Meet the Herd

-She was a companion, heart & soul to our beloved blind lamb, Justice before his passing Nov 2019.
+She was a companion, heart and soul to our beloved blind lamb, Justice, before his passing in November 2019.

-Our Geese – Blake & Coco are a bonded pair and Chanel is their daughter.
+Our geese, Blake and Coco, are a bonded pair and Chanel is their daughter.
 They love their pond and are the watch patrol of the pasture.
 During winter months they are integrated in the chicken coop with the rest of the fowls.

-We also have recently acquired Thatcher, a domestic Peking duck found wandering in, (you guessed it) Thatcher Park.
-She was very cold, hungry, and in rough shape when a wonderful woman found him.
+We also have recently acquired Thatcher, a domestic Peking duck, found wandering about at, you guessed it, Thatcher Park.
+She was very cold, hungry and in rough shape when a wonderful woman found him.
 She rehabilitated him for a few days until she realized she needed her bathroom back!
-She is quite smitten with James Brown, a beautiful brown duck who came to us with several chickens in a neglect case this past fall of 2020.
+Thatcher is quite smitten with James Brown, a beautiful brown duck, who came to us with several chickens in a neglect case this past fall of 2020.